minakshi-141/SQL/README.md

 Tools & Technologies: SQL Workbench for query execution, data manipulation, and analysis.
 Outcome: This project not only sharpened my SQL skills but also provided a deeper understanding of how data can be transformed into actionable insights.
 The project is documented thoroughly, with all queries and results available on GitHub.

-Connect with me on LinkedIn: [LinkedIn Profile Link]
+Connect with me on LinkedIn:[ https://www.linkedin.com/in/minakshimishra]